khansohil530/tech-notes/docs/Courses/foos/process.md

 # Program and Process

 Process are logical construct used to encapsulate a running program.
-It consists of entire data and content required by OS to manage the program, like entrypoint of program, the shared libraries which needs to be loaded, user data, program instructions, etc.
+It's made up of all the metadata and content required by OS to manage and run a program, like entrypoint of program, the shared libraries which needs to be loaded, user data, program instructions, etc.

 But how does OS understand where to get these information?
 To understand this, we'll need to look into the layout of program files.